Current Deakin Students

 Core Unit & Streams

-Students complete one core unit (1 credit point), plus one of three streams (2 credit points or 4 credit points), plus one of two research options (1 credit points, 2 credit points) plus electives to a total of 8 credit points.
+Students complete one core unit (1 credit point), plus one of three streams (2 credit points or 4 credit points), plus one of two research options (1 credit points, 2 credit points) plus course electives from list A up to 4 credit points.

 Streams (select one)